Create a professional CV now!

 Your education is about all you’ve got at this point, so make the most of it.

-In your CV education section list your grades above A, and in the case of you having a lot of lower grades, for example 4 passing grades, simply record it as ‘4 GCSEs’.
+In the CV education section of your CV for a 16-year-old, list your grades above A, and in the case of you having a lot of lower grades, for example 4 passing grades, simply record it as ‘4 GCSEs’.
 If they include Maths and English, specify that, those are more important.

 List the education you are continuing with an expected graduation date.